-ear optics and quantum photonics is being gradually discovered and investigated (e.g., optical parametric generation242 and gate tunable nonlinearity243).
-Their hybrid integration in conventional photonic waveguide platform is also under active research (as illustrated in Fig.6(c))230.
-With graphene and graphene oxide244 deposited on top of silicon^{245,246} and silicon nitride247 waveguides and optical fibers^{248,249}, the effective Kerr nonlinearity of the composite waveguide structure were shown be strongly enhanced.
-Photon pair generation in graphene-covered silicon waveguide were also investigated.
-Although the nonlinearity of the waveguide was enhanced by a factor up to 10, the linear propagation loss due to absorption in graphene limits its performance in terms of PGR and CAR of the device250.
-These losses can be avoided by using transition metal dichalcogenide monolayers which are absent of the wavelength-independent absorption characteristic of semi-metallic graphene.
-Besides the enhancement in nonlinearity, these atomically-thin materials could also bring new functionalities such as ultrafast modulators251 and broadband photodetectors252.
+materials such as graphene and transition metal dichalcogenide monolayers232-234) have attracted considerable research efforts.
+Their interesting potential in nonlinear optics and quantum photonics is gradually discovered and investigated (e.g., optical parametric generation235 and gate tunable nonlinearity236).
+Their hybrid integration in conventional photonic waveguide platform is also under active research [as illustrated in Fig. 6(c)].223 With graphene and graphene oxide237 deposited on top of silicon^{238,239} and silicon nitride240 wave-guides and optical fibers,^{241,242} the effective Kerr nonlinearity of the composite waveguide structure was shown be strongly enhanced.
+Photon pair generation in graphene-covered silicon waveguide was also investigated.
+Although the nonlinearity of the waveguide was enhanced by a factor up to 10, the linear propagation loss due to absorption in graphene limits its performance in terms of PGR and CAR of the device.243 These losses can be avoided by using transition metal dichalcogenide monolayers absent of the wavelengthindependent absorption characteristic of semi-metallic graphene.
+Besides the enhancement in nonlinearity, these atomically thin materials could also bring new functionalities such as ultrafast modulators244 and broadband photodetectors.24